 Common Names: Neem, Margosa, Nim, Nimba, Persian Lilac, Pride of China and Indian Lilac

-Neem or Indian lilac is a tall evergreen plant cultivated for its timber, resin, and aromatic seed oil.
-Though it’s an evergreen plant, it may shed all its leaf in extreme drought conditions.
-Apart from using it for medicinal purposes, it can also serve as an insecticide to eliminate insects from your indoors.
+Looking for medicinal herbs and plants?
+Neem, or Indian lilac, is a tall evergreen plant cultivated for its timber, resin, and aromatic seed oil.
+Though it’s an evergreen plant, it may shed all its leaves in extreme drought conditions.
 It’s most famous in the Indian subcontinent for its beneficial traits in healing:

 - Prevents acne, pimples, wounds, and ulcers

 - Stimulates the kidney and liver